-Level 1 National Competition Level EvA95 EvA80 Be a current EA member and 18 years of age Plus a minimum of one of the following: Ridden at CNC/CCN3 or higher Be a registered EA Level 1 or higher Eventing Coach Be a registered EA Level 1 or higher Eventing Judge or TD Hold proof of shadowing a Attend EA Eventing Officials Course for TD/CD with a positive assessment previous 3 years Complete Eventing TD/CD ORBT exam 90% pass mark In the last 2 years If current or prior CCN4 rider Mentored and Positive assessment by at least 2 different EA Level 2 CD/TD or higher at a minimum of: 2 x EvA95 1 x CCN1-S If not a current or prior CCN4 rider As above plus 2 extra Attend an Officials Update Clinic/Course every 3 years and other stipulated reaccreditation requirements set by EA.
+- Officials Accieutation Level 1 National Competition Level EvA95 EvA80 Be a current EA member and 18 years of age Plus a minimum of one of the following: - Ridden at CNC/CCN3 or higher - Be a registered EA Level 1 or higher, General or Level 2 or higher Eventing Coach - Be a registered EA Level 1 or higher Eventing Judge or TD - Hold proof of shadowing a CD at five EA events Attend EA Eventing Officials Course for TD/CD with a positive assessment previous 3 years Complete Eventing TD/CD ORBT exam 90% pass mark Complete AIS Community Officiating Principles Course In the last 2 years If current or prior CCN4 rider Mentored and Positive assessment by at least 2 different EA Level 2 CD/TD or higher at a minimum of: 2 x EvA95 1 x CCN1-S If not a current or prior CCN4 rider As above plus 2 extra events as an assistant CD at any level EvA95 or above Attend an Officials Update Clinic/Course every 3 years and other stipulated reaccreditation requirements set by EA.
 Have acted as a CD or assistant CD at least 4 events in the last 3 years.
 One event being EvA95 Have been assistant to a National Level 3 CD or higher, at 1 event with a positive assessment in the previous 3 years.
-5 prior CCN4 rider Preliminary Interest in Course Design Have a current Assisting CD's None